DAILY SCREENING FOR SYMPTOMS

 - Any individual who tests positive for COVID-19 should not attend school until they are cleared by their local PHU (Public Health Unit) or health care provider.

-- Any individuals who test positive must remain in isolation for 14 days.
+- Any individual who test positive must remain in isolation for 14 days.
 Retesting is not recommended and will not alter this 14-day isolation requirement.

 - Every individual who has tested positive for COVID-19 is contacted by their local PHU for further follow-up.